 According to her income, she should be charged 25% of the cost of services.
 Since the full cost is \$30, she should be charged \$7.50 for the EC.
-You would complete a CVR for this
+You would complete a CVR for this family planning client.

 Referral networks